Navjivan21/Navjivan/README.md

 # Navjivan
-This repo is for practice
+This repo is for practice git
+Author - Navjivan